moreyd/MCTimeSync/README.md

 In Minecraft, run the command `/datapacks enable "file/MCTimeSync.zip"`.

 ## Usage
 Upon loading, a menu will appear in chat to set the time in hours and minutes.
-Click on the green or yellow text will set the time to the specified hour or minute.
+Clicking on the green or yellow text will set the time to the specified hour or minute.

 If you'd like to get this menu again, run the command `/function timesync:set_time`.